jcberquist/sublimetext-cfml/readme.md

 *__Note__: the path specified above can either be an absolute path, or a relative path.
 If it is a relative path, it will be calculated relative to the location of `.sublime-project` file.*

 Once this is done, `page` will be offered as a custom tag prefix completion, and then after entering `<page:` a list of tags in the custom tag folder will be offered.
 After a tag has been entered, completions for every `attributes` scope variable found in that custom tag file will be offered.

+**Important**: Alternatively, the `prefix` key can be omitted - in that case the custom tags in that folder will be offered as `cf_tagname` completions.

 You can use the <kbd>F1</kbd> documentation command to get some minimal documentation about that custom tag, and <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>Left Click</kbd> can be used to jump to the custom tag file.